enzo-project/enzo-dev/doc/manual/source/user_guide/ExecutablesArgumentsOutputs.rst

 Although the analysis toolkit for enzo that's being constantly updated is YT, anyl has its own value for some users.
 It creates radial, disk, vertical profiles for baryon (each species), dark matter, and star particles.
-Works with all amr formats including HDF4 and packed HDF5.
+Works with all AMR formats including HDF4 and packed HDF5.

 ::